NandoTheessen/personal-blog/content/blog/My first steps in Vue.js/index.md

 ---
-title: Week 5 in Labs9
+title: Where a year of hard work can getyou in Software Engineering
 date: '2019-02-21T19:17:03.284Z'
 ---